Stringhetta/Stringhetta/README.md

--  Hi, I’m Matheus Stringhetta, i'm a student of Computer Systems at the Federal University of Uberlandia
+-  Hi, I’m Matheus Stringhetta, i'm a student of Information Systems at the Federal University of Uberlandia
 -  I’m interested in grow professionally in the IT area
 -  I’m currently learning CS50, Python
 -  How to reach me https://www.facebook.com/matheus.stringhetta